 CITRUS: This is the time of year when citrus trees are providing their highest yield of fruit, but it’s also the time when buds are forming on trees providing the basis for next year’s harvest.
 It’s time to fertilize citrus trees.
 They need about one pound of “actual” nitrogen per year.
 Split the fertilizer into equal portions and apply once a month (or every other month) until June.
 Don’t plant new citrus, avocado and all subtropical edibles until spring because of possible frost damage.

 CYMBIDIUMS: Cymbidium orchids should be sending up bud stalks now so continue to feed with a low nitrogen fertilizer until the buds open.
 I’ve been feeding most of my cymbidiums on a monthly basis, and now the one plant has sent up budding stalks, I’m assuming the rest won’t be too far behind.
-A friend, and successful flower show winner in orchids, advised me that his secret to having beautiful blooming orchid stalks for flower show time in April is to begin fertilizing in January and continue monthly.
+A friend, and successful flower show winner in orchids, advised me that his secret to having beautiful blooming orchid stalks in time for April flower shows is to begin fertilizing in January and continue monthly.

 Pest & Disease Control

 Stay vigilant against snails and slugs by raking up decaying leaves and other garden debris.
 I enjoy a good snail hunt at night, but I still have to put out snail bait in strategic spots to stay ahead of the problem.
 It is very disheartening to find your seedlings disappear overnight!

 Petal blight is a chronic problem for camellias, so pick off the dying flowers promptly and make sure to keep the ground under the bushes cleaned up.